Why Rain Sounds Help You Sleep (According to Research)

 - Hypervigilant anxiety: A minority of people find that any unpredictable element in the soundscape (thunder especially) triggers threat-monitoring rather than suppressing it.
 If thunder increases your anxiety, use rain-only presets.

 - Infants under 3 months: The American Academy of Pediatrics recommends caution with sound machines for very young infants.
-See our babies guide for the specific AAP guidance.
+See our babies guide for the specific safe-use guidance.

 References